Heather Rae Young Says She Doesn’t Have To Do ‘Anything’ This Christmas As Tarek El Moussa’s Family Takes Over

 Heather Rae Young says she will have a low-stress Christmas as some of the men in her life take command of her kitchen.

-In a new interview, the Selling Sunset star revealed that her fiance Tarek El Moussa’s family will be taking over the main duties on the holiday.
+In a new interview, the Selling Sunset star revealed that her fiancé Tarek El Moussa’s family will be taking over the main duties on the holiday.

 “They told me I don’t have to stress out about anything,” she dished to the outlet.
 “I don’t have to do anything.
 I just have to be at my house and they’re going to handle everything.”

-Heather said her house is fully decorated with Christmas lights both inside and out.
-She also dished about holiday traditions she shares with Taylor and Brayden, Tarek’s two kids with his ex-wife Christina Anstead.
+Heather said that her house is fully decorated with Christmas lights both inside and out.
+She also dished about holiday traditions she shares with Taylor and Brayden, Tarek’s two kids with his ex-wife, Christina Anstead.

 The Netflix beauty revealed that she hides an Elf on the Shelf for both kids along with a small gift for each child.
 She also teased that Taylor, 10, is getting a guitar while Brayden, 5, is into sharks and will be getting gifts with that theme.

-While she won’t an official stepmom until she marries Tarek sometime next year, Heather is clearly enjoying the holiday season as a bonus mom to the HGTV star’s children.
-In a sweet post shared to Instagram, seen here, the former model posed with Tarek and the kids in matching red and black buffalo print pajamas as they sat on a garland-adorned staircase.
+While she won’t be an official stepmom until she marries Tarek sometime next year, Heather is clearly enjoying the holiday season as a bonus mom to the HGTV star’s children.
+In a sweet post shared to Instagram, seen here, the former model posed with Tarek and the kids in matching red-and-black buffalo plaid pajamas as they sat on a garland-adorned staircase.

 “It’s that time again!!”
-Heather captioned the shot.
+Heather captioned the social media shot.
 “Matching jammies.
-Thank you to my fiancé [Tarek El Moussa] for being a bad a** & wearing whatever I tell him to.
-Because we got the cutest pic with the cutest kids.
+Thank you to my fiancé [Tarek El Moussa] for being a bad a** & wearing whatever I tell him to. because we got the cutest pic with the cutest kids.
 This is our Christmas card!!
 Happy holidays to you!”

 “We have the kids on Christmas Day,” she told Life & Style.
 “We’ll probably do something with Tarek’s family and hopefully my parents will be able to be there too, and hopefully my family can join us then.”